teddy-beep/printf/README.md

-This basic objective of this project is about team work or collaboration work with a partner in printf concept.
+The basic objective of this project is about teamwork or collaboration work with a partner in printf concept.

 This projects have 2 mandatory and 14 advanced tasks which listed below.

 Tasks:
-0. Write a function that produces output according to a format.
+0. Write a function that produces output according to a format:\n
-Prototype: int _printf(const char *format, ...);
+Prototype: int _printf(const char *format, ...);\n
-Returns: the number of characters printed (excluding the null byte used to end output to strings) write output to stdout, the standard output stream format is a character string.
+Returns: the number of characters printed (excluding the null byte used to end output to strings)\n

+write output to stdout, the standard output stream\n

+format is a character string.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail.
-You need to handle the following conversion specifiers: c s
+You need to handle the following conversion specifiers:

+c

+s

 %

 You don’t have to reproduce the buffer handling of the C library printf function You don’t have to handle the flag characters
 You don’t have to handle field width